jguo13/Wikipedia_API/Wikipedia_API_Profile.md

 And you chain the args together with an ampersand, &
 ### Query 1:

+This query is an example of a generic search on the wikipedia REST api with a search term:

 https://en.wikipedia.org/w/api.php?action=query&list=search&srsearch=Alexander%20Hamilton&format=json&srlimit=100

 In the above url, the main args are: